Broward County Circuit Court probate division Guide

 Broward County probate filing packet

-Use this packet to confirm the local Florida filing office, compare common probate paths, gather core documents, and move into the right next step before filing.
+Use this packet to confirm the local Florida Circuit Court probate division, compare common probate paths, gather core documents, and identify possible next steps before filing.
 This is an informational filing guide, not legal advice or a court-approved packet.

 Where this packet starts